jul-sh/about-me/CV.md

 ### Web Developer & Design Researcher at Clue, 2015 - 2016, Berlin

-- Engineered in-app modals using web technologies
 - Rebuilt the self-service support website, increasing usage by 20%
-- Prototyped a chatbot in Python
+- Engineered in-app modals using web technologies, prototyped a chatbot in Python
 - Created & implemented company-wide processes for user research

 ## Education